DigitalPebble/digitalpebble.github.io/index.md

 ---
 title: DigitalPebble
 meta-description: DigitalPebble Ltd is a consultancy specialised in web crawling, natural language processing, search and machine learning.
-Our expertise is based on open source solutions, such as Apache Nutch, StormCrawler, GATE, ElasticSearch or SOLR.
+Our expertise is based on open source solutions, such as Apache Nutch, StormCrawler, OpenSearch, ElasticSearch or SOLR.
 meta-keywords: DigitalPebble
 banner-image: "/images/banner.png"
 banner-heading: Unique challenges need bespoke solutions